threepointone/falcro/README.md

 - query - falcor model query. accepts [falcor-path-syntax](https://www.npmjs.com/package/falcor-path-syntax) or [falcor-graph-syntax](https://www.npmjs.com/package/falcor-graph-syntax)
 - onNext/onDone - callbacks, optional
-- children - a function, that will receive -
+- children - a function, that will receive, on render -
   - ...value - ie, the result of the query
   - error - if errored
   - loading - _true_ if a request is in flight
   - $ - actions on the model instance - _setValue_, _call_, and _refresh_ (more to come)

+renderToString(element, model)
+---

+ - returns a promise, which resolves to the html

 examples
 ---